arealclimber/nft-playground/README.md

 -   `npx hardhat test` to run test

-    -   ensure that the `defaultNetwork` in `hardhat.config.js` is `hardhat` and put private key of test account in `.env` to charge test accounts for tests
+    -   ensure that the `defaultNetwork` in `hardhat.config.js` is `hardhat` and put the private key of the test account in `.env` to charge the hardhat account for smart contract tests

 -   `npx hardhat run scripts/deploy.js --network localhost` (much faster) **or** `node scripts/deploy.js --network localshost` to deploy on the localhost